New concentration inequalities for suprema of empirical processes: Proofs

 We now settle the bounded part of the problem.
-Bounded random variables are in particular subexponential, so one could apply results from \citep{Viens07} for example.
-But for our purposes, a direct treament as in the following seems to be more suitable. \begin{lemma} Let $l\in\mn$, $p\geq 2$ and $A\geq 2$.
+Bounded random variables are in particular subexponential, so one could apply results from \citep{Viens07}, for example.
+But for our purposes, a direct treatment as in the following is more suitable. \begin{lemma} Let $l\in\mn$ and $p,A\geq2$.
 Then, for the truncation level $K=\frac{ A}{2}+\sqrt{\frac{A^2}{4}-1}$,

 \end{lemma}